coredns/example/README.md

 ## Name

-*example* - prints "example" on every query received.
+*example* - prints "example" on every query handled.

 ## Description

-The example plugin prints "example" on every query received.
+The example plugin prints "example" on every query that go handled by the server.
 It serves as documentation for writing CoreDNS plugins.

 ## Syntax